atulitanand/react-loves-firebase/Learn.md/6-Setting-up-auth-with-gmail.md

 Since we don't have any way to set up the stuff like `displayName`.
 We'll create the object first and then set the properties later.
 With this `user.updateProfile({ displayName });`.

-But there is a catch since UI renders only when someone logs in out out or someone creates a post we won't see those updated properties in effect untill we do it manually.
+But there is a catch since UI renders only when someone logs in out out or someone creates a post we won't see those updated properties in effect untill after UI is rendered once more and since we are just mutating one string react won't notice the state change.

 ## LogIn